A Self-Supervised, Differentiable Kalman Filter for Uncertainty-Aware Visual-Inertial Odometry: Experiments Results

 \subsection{Training Details}

 Our system was trained in PyTorch \cite{paszke:2017} using an Nvidia Quadro RTX 8000 GPU.
 We used the depth and egomotion networks from \cite{wagstaff2021self}.
-Initially, the model was pretrained on the ScanNet dataset, and then refined on the EuRoC training sequences.
+Initially, our model was pretrained on the ScanNet dataset, and then refined on the EuRoC training sequences.
 The EuRoC IMU and image data used to train our system were downsampled by a factor of two to reduce the per-epoch training time and increase the perspective change between frames.
-The training samples consisted of subsequences that were 1 second (10 images at 10 Hz) in length.
+The training samples consisted of subsequences that were one second (10 images at 10 Hz) in length.
 Adjacent training samples had an overlap of 0.3 s.
-The depth and egomotion networks were trained, in minibatches of six samples, via gradient descent (using the Adam optimizer \cite{Kingma:2014} with $\beta_1=0.9$, $\beta_2=0.999$) for 25 epochs with a learning rate of $1e^{-4}$ that was halved every seven epochs.
-Five egomotion iterations (i.e., forward passes) were applied at training and test time.
-For image augmentation during training, we randomly applied brightness, contrast, saturation, and hue transformations, in addition to random horizontal flips ($p =$ 0.5); the same augmentation was applied to every image within the same training sample.\footnote{Since the IMU data cannot be augmented in a similar manner, the egomotion predictions, prior to use within the EKF, were appropriately altered to represent the egomotion of the unflipped image.} For our training losses, we set $\alpha=0.15$, and the weights for the various losses were $\lambda_{photo}=1$, $\lambda_{smooth}=0.05$, and $\lambda_{consist}=0.15$ The constants for uncertainty prediction were $\beta=4$ and $\sigma^2_0=1$.
-Our IMU noise parameters were $\sigma_{\omega}=1e^{-3}$, $\sigma_{a}=0.1$, $\sigma_{b_\omega}=1e^{-5}$, $\sigma_{b_a}=0.01$, and the covariance initialization $\mathbf{P}_0$ used during training consisted of $\sigma_{g_0}=0.1$, $\sigma_{v_0}=0.01$, $\sigma_{b_{a_0}}=1$, $\sigma_{b_{\omega_0}}=0.1$.
+The depth and egomotion networks were trained, in minibatches of six samples, via gradient descent (using the Adam optimizer \cite{Kingma:2014} with $\beta_1=0.9$, $\beta_2=0.999$) for 25 epochs with a learning rate of $1 \times 10^{-4}$ that was halved every seven epochs.
+Five egomotion iterations (i.e., forward passes) were applied at training time and at test time.
+For image augmentation during training, we randomly applied brightness, contrast, saturation, and hue transformations, in addition to random horizontal flips ($p =$ 0.5); the same augmentation was applied to every image within the same training sample.\footnote{Since the IMU data cannot be augmented in accordance with the image flipping, the egomotion predictions were altered, prior to use within the EKF, to represent the egomotion of the unflipped image.} For training, we set $\alpha=0.15$, $\lambda_{photo}=1$, $\lambda_{smooth}=0.05$, and $\lambda_{consist}=0.15$.
+The constants for uncertainty prediction were $\beta=4$ and $\sigma^2_0=1$.
+Our IMU noise parameters were $\sigma_{\omega}= 1 \times 10^{-3}$, $\sigma_{a}=0.1$, $\sigma_{b_\omega}=1 \times 10^{-5}$, $\sigma_{b_a}=0.01$, and the covariance initialization for $\mathbf{P}_0$ used during training was $\sigma_{g_0}=0.1$, $\sigma_{v_0}=0.01$, $\sigma_{b_{a_0}}=10$, $\sigma_{b_{\omega_0}}=0.1$, along the main diagonal.